In OneWorld Now!’s after-school Global Leadership Program, high school students can:

-Below is the tentative class schedule for the 2019-2020 program.
-The schedule is subject to change based on demand and enrollment.
+Below is the class schedule for the 2019-2020 program.
+The schedule is subject to change each year based on demand and enrollment.

 *Chinatown/International classes will be located at the OneWorld Now!’s office at 610 Maynard Avenue South.
 It is a short walk from the International District bus tunnel stop.

 The leadership component combines monthly leadership workshops and regular community service opportunities together with peers from across Seattle.
 Leadership workshops are facilitated sessions using experiential learning methods that build positive social identities, intercultural sensitivity and an expanded sense of global citizenship within each student.
 In the end, students realize their potential as leaders in their community and in their own life, and are empowered to do their part to make a positive change in the world.
 The leadership portion of OWN’s programming is based on a uniquely designed curriculum involving a series of workshops that set youth on a course toward becoming global citizens concerned with social justice and equality.
 The full leadership curriculum covers four thematic areas.